tototomate123/tuwunel/docs/troubleshooting.md

 # Troubleshooting Tuwunel

-> ## Docker users ⚠️
->
-> Docker is extremely UX unfriendly.
-Because of this, a ton of issues or support
-> is actually Docker support, not tuwunel support.
-We also cannot document the
-> ever-growing list of Docker issues here.
->
+> [!IMPORTANT]
 > If you intend on asking for support and you are using Docker, **PLEASE**
 > triple validate your issues are **NOT** because you have a misconfiguration in
 > your Docker setup.
->
+We must remain focused on supporting Tuwunel issues and
-> If there are things like Compose file issues or Dockerhub image issues, those
+> cannot budget our time for generic Docker support.
+Compose file issues or
-> can still be mentioned as long as they're something we can fix.
+> Dockerhub image issues are okay if they are something we can fix.

 ## Tuwunel and Matrix issues